 Heading from Pine Creek to Jabiru, you’ll first come across a National Parks campground – Mardugal One campground and Mardugal Two campground.
 These campgrounds are seasonal and offers all the facilities you’ll need to set up a comfortable base and explore Kakadu.
 Check accessibility if you’re planning on heading here as generally camps are closed during the wet season (summer months).
 Mardugal campsite has separate areas for tents and caravans, you’ll find this one also has showers and a boat ramp.

 Not far up the road from Mardugal, you’ll see Cooinda sign posted on your left – follow this road for about 4.5 km and you’ll come across Cooinda Lodge.
 This is a village style campground located beside Yellow Water Billabong and offers more creature comforts in the way of an inviting shady swimming pool, dining, bars, fuel and a convenience store, and of course powered camping sites.
+This is one of our favourite campsites to visit with our campervan hire in Kakadu NP.

 Between Cooinda and Jabiru – regardless of where you stay, you won’t be at a loss for things to do.
 Here’s some of the highlights that you can reach on a sealed roads